The fastest VPNs of 2020

-There are many factors that contribute to VPNs speed and performance; the location and number of servers, the technology and tunnelling protocols used and the bandwidth each service allows for.
+There are many factors that contribute to a VPN's speed and performance: the location and number of servers, the technology and tunnelling protocols used and the bandwidth each service allows for.

 Then there's the consideration of your actual home broadband speed, which is another issue entirely (you can check your home broadband speed here).

 We've tested over 10 different VPNs and scored them on download speed, upload speed and ping.
 The five VPNs in the table below scored the highest in all three tests.

 Want to know how we test VPNs?
 Read more about our speed testing process and methodology.

 How we test VPNs

 We've tested a range of VPNs in 2019 and collated the results below.
 To achieve these results, we ran three consecutive speed tests for download, upload and ping speed with the VPN disconnected to establish a baseline broadband speed.
 Next, we ran three tests across the same criteria when connected to the VPN's Australian servers (where applicable) then another three tests connected to the VPN's North American servers (where applicable).